Shuyang19/cse15l-lab-reports/lab report1.md

 ![Image](7.png)

-you will get something like the above picture
+You will get something like the above picture

-Before using the scp and ssh command, running the WhereAmI.java would show your computer type as the OS name, and your personal private username as the username; and show the directory of the file on your own computer.
+Before using the scp and ssh command, running the `WhereAmI.java` would show your computer type as the OS name, and your personal private username as the username; and show the directory of the file on your own computer.
 After, the file is copied into your course account.
-Then the result of running the WhereAmI.java will change: the OS name is Linux and the username becomes your username of the course account.
+Then the result of running the `WhereAmI.java` will change: the OS name is Linux and the username becomes your username of the course account.
 The home and directory shows the path of the file in you course account.

 Look at the pictures below to find the difference: